aglebionek/DockerAndKubernetesCourse/README.md

 The template for the objects is stored in .envs.template.
 Locally, the file was named .envs.yml.
 I've changed it here to:
     1. Hide secrets from the repo.
     2. Avoid the .yml file to be picked up by kubectl commands.

+### Section 15 - Handling Traffic with Ingress Controllers (directory: `15-section`)
+- Included an image schema for a node using an Ingress Controller.
+- Included a README.md file with setup instructions for WSL2 and accessing the Ingress service.

+### Section 16 - Kubernetes Production Deployment (directory: `16-section`)